simonidiomedes/bank-transaction-analytics/docs/design_notes.md

 ## Why `created_at` is separate from `transaction_timestamp`

-`transaction_timestamp` is business time — when the transaction happened. `created_at` is system time — when the row was physically written to the database.
+`transaction_timestamp` is business time - when the transaction happened. `created_at` is system time - when the row was physically written to the database.
 They usually match, but they can diverge: a backdated correction, a batch import processed the next morning, a reversal entered after investigation.
-Keeping them separate preserves an honest audit trail — you can always tell what the system *recorded* versus what actually *happened*, which matters for both compliance and debugging.
+Keeping them separate preserves an honest audit trail ,you can always tell what the system *recorded* versus what actually *happened*, which matters for both compliance and debugging.